rahulkrajput/Terraform-Based-Cloud-Infrastructure-Project/README.md

 - Configure your Azure credentials by running **az login --use-device-code**
 ```
-# You will received device code like that:
+# You will receive a device code like that:
 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code ITR5N7GCK to authenticate.

-Open your browser and type in your azure account email id and paste the code
+Open your browser and type in your Azure account email ID and paste the code.
 ```

 ## Step-03: Create SSH Public Key for Linux VMs